Frequently Asked Questions

 8. Our Agile platform leverages your existing ERP system to eliminate costly checks and manual processes, integrating all forms of payment.
 A Single payment instruction ﬁle is all we need to pay every supplier in your AP system!

 The steps associated with implementing JollyPayments Commercial products and services will depend on the recommended strategy for your organization.
 However, a recommended part of every strategy is to take advantage of JollyPayments Supplier Enablement services.
-The main steps associated with a supplier enablement review and campaign are:

 *(1) 2018 Electronic Accounts Payable Benchmark Survey by RMPG Research Corporation